different-ai/file-organizer-2000/tutorials/configuring-file-organizer.md

 - `MODEL_FOLDERS`: Specifies the model to use for suggesting folder locations.
 Default is `gpt-4-turbo`.
 - `MODEL_RELATIONSHIPS`: Specifies the model to use for determining file relationships.
 Default is `gpt-4-turbo`.
 - `MODEL_NAME`: Specifies the model to use for generating file names.
 Default is `gpt-4-turbo`.
-- `TEXT_MODEL`: Specifies the model to use for text formatting tasks.
+- `MODEL_TEXT`: Specifies the model to use for text formatting tasks.
 Default is `gpt-4-turbo`.

 To change the model for a specific task, simply update the corresponding environment variable with the desired model name from the available options.